 Meng ZhangB.E., Tsinghua University, China, 2016.

 I joined Zhao group as a PhD student in 2016.
-My research interests lie in the filed of genome engineering, especially for its potential to treat human diseases.
-Outside the lab, I love running and watching movies; Sing Street is my favourite in 2016.
+My research interests lie in the field of genome engineering, especially its potential to treat human diseases.
+Currently, I am working on developing CRISPRatt, a synthetic biology tool to achieve site-specific integration of large DNA molecules in mammalian cells.
+Outside the lab, I enjoy writing short stories and watching movies; The Lobster was my favorite in 2017.
 I can be reached at firstname.lastname@example.org.

 Qiqi TianB.S.
 China Pharmaceutical University

 I joined Zhao group as a PhD student from the Department of Biochemistry in the spring of 2017.
 My research is focused on establishing a scalable platform for natural product discovery.
 Particularly, I am interested in the discovery of ribosomal synthesized and post-translationally modified peptides (RiPPs), a major class of natural products.
 I can be reached at email@example.com.

 I am developing genetic tools for the genome-scale metabolic engineering of yeasts for biofuel and biochemical production.

 Trying to store some information on some DNA.
 You can reach me at firstname.lastname@example.org

 Che YangB.S., Michigan State University, 2017

 I have great interests in unraveling secrets in mammalian cells with genome engineering techniques.

 Vinh TranB.S., University of California at Berkeley, 2016